 Here it comes this easy and funky pancake recipe

 - 110 g flour I used organic white

 - 300 ml semi-skimmed milk

-- 1 tbsp sunflower oil or butter plus extra for frying
+- 1 tablespoon sunflower oil or butter plus extra for frying

-- 1 tbsp lemon juice or cider vinegar
+- 1 tablespoon lemon juice or cider vinegar

 - 1 pinch salt pink Himalayan

 - 300 g creme fraiche

 - 150 g yoghurt Greek style

 - 5 tablespoon cane sugar or 3 of icing sugar